0xAX/asm/content/asm_3.md

 }
 ```

-If we will compile this function and take a look at the assembly output, we will see something like this:
+If we compile this function and take a look at the assembly output, we will see something like this:

 ```assembly
 __double(int):